aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2015/aspose-slides-for-net-15-8-0-release-notes/_index.md

 ## **Public API Changes**
 #### Property DoughnutHoleSize has been added to IChartSeries and ChartSeries
+Specifies the size of the hole in a doughnut chart.
 ``` csharp
 using (Presentation pres = new Presentation())
 {